drufball/yosai/_drafts/seige.md

 Sakuya lifted her arms, palms turned upwards.
 Thick roots erupted from the ground in front of her, hanging in the air like snakes poised to strike.
 "Very well.
 Killing you will be no great loss."
 The roots lashed out.

 Katsumi didn't hesitate, charging forward to meet the onrushing limbs.
-At the last moment she leapt to the side, letting the limbs rush past.
-Before the roots could twist around, Katsumi caught one in her mouth.
+At the last moment she leapt to the side, letting the roots rush past.
+Before they could twist around, Katsumi caught one in her mouth.
 Her powerful canine jaws flexed and she bit clean through the wood.

 The remaining roots plunged into the ground, erupting directly beneath Katsumi.
 Her wolf form leapt backwards, avoiding the strike.

 She landed on all fours 10 feet back and stumbled.
-Her fur rippled and her form began to shrink.
-Katsumi shook herself and the form stabilized.
+Katsumi's fur rippled and her form began to shrink.
+She shook herself and the form stabilized.
 She sprinted forward again.

 This time, the roots flared wide as they approached, making evasion impossible.
 The wolf leapt into the air.
-As the writhing wooden cage converged on Katsumi, her body shrank rapidly and shifted into the form of a small grey monkey.
+As the writhing wooden cage converged on Katsumi, her body shrank rapidly as shifted into the form of a small grey monkey.

 The monkey ricocheted between the constricting limbs, continuing forward.
 She burst through a gap and raced towards Sakuya along one of the thick tree roots.
 Katsumi got within 10 feet and threw herself into the air, enlarging as she took her bear form.

+Sakuya laughed scornfully.
+"Your courage is impressive.
+It's too bad it serves you so poorly in this instance."
 A gnarled tree limb several feet in diameter sprang from Sakuya's chest and crashed into the bear.

 Katsumi was knocked aside like a rag doll.
 She landed heavily, rolling through the dirt.
 As she slid, Katsumi returned to her human form.
 She managed to right herself, coming to a halt in a crouch with one hand against the ground.
 Her other hand held her stomach.
-She coughed and blood splattered the ground before her.
+She coughed and blood splattered before her.

-The Woodheart clenched her rough-barked hands before her and the ground began to shake.
-Fissures appeared in the ground, racing hungrily forwards.
-The ground beneath Katsumi ripped open and the shapeshifter began to fall.
+The Woodheart clenched her rough-barked hands and the ground began to shake.
+Fissures appeared in the dirt, racing hungrily forwards.
+The ground beneath Katsumi ripped open and the shapeshifter fell.

 Katsumi stretched her arms out and shifted into the form of a hawk.
 Her body twisted and turned, wings flapping furiously as she dodged the falling rocks around her.
 She emerged from the fissure, angling steeply upwards.

 Before she could gain any altitude, a thick root whipped from behind, smacking the hawk viciously into the ground.
-Katsumi's body returned to it's human form the instant she impacted.
+Katsumi's body returned to it's human form the instant she impacted the ground.
 Her limbs flailed as she bounced.

 Katsumi came to rest face down in the dirt.
 Her body shook as she rose slowly.
 Sakuya's roots surged towards their fallen prey, twisting around one another into a single massive spike.